worker-tools/router/README.md

 ```

 ## ✅ Works with Workers
-Worker Router comes with out of the box support for a variety of Worker Environments:
+Worker Router comes with out of the box support for a variety of Worker Runtimes:

 To use it in an environment that provides a global `fetch` event, use